raul23/organize-ebooks/README.rst

     cmdoption-fetch-ebook-metadata-allowed-plugin>`__
     **calibre** comes with Amazon and Google sources among others
-  * conversion to *txt* will work: `calibre`'s own ``ebook-convert`` tool will be used
+  * conversion to *txt* will work: `calibre`'s own ``ebook-convert`` tool will be used.
 However, accuracy and performance will be affected as explained in the list of dependencies above.

 Installing with Docker (Recommended) ⭐
 =======================================